geophysics-ubonn/reda/Readme.md

-  A history is provided for common data selection (i.e., filtering) procedures, which provides a means to later account for all changes applied to the raw data (i.e., providing reproducability of the data filtering process).
+  A history is provided for common data selection (i.e., filtering) procedures, which provides a means to later account for all changes applied to the raw data (i.e., providing reproducibility of the data filtering process).

 * Provide ground work for text-based output formats that could be used for archiving purposes.
 However, defining and maintaining suitable file formats